 Consciousness, purpose, and value are indeed crucial and contested concepts for many scientists.
 Some would reduce conscious states to physical brain states, would deny that there is any purpose or direction in cosmic evolution, and would insist that all values are purely subjective feelings.
 But these are not strictly scientific findings.
 They are philosophical theories which are used to put a particular interpretation on science.
 Those theories are put in question by at least one twentieth century worldview that arises from modern advances in science.

 The problem of the relation of conscious experience to the brain, for example, is an ancient philosophical problem, and there is no agreed solution in sight.
 Since natural sciences are by their own self-definition concerned with the behaviour of publicly observable, measurable, and experimentally testable physical states, they cannot directly deal with conscious mental states which are not publicly observable, measurable, or subject to controlled experimental observation.

-Our experience with non-physical objects directly contradicts the person who insists that non-physical objects exist.
+Our experience with non-physical objects directly contradicts the person who insists that non-physical objects do not exist.
 This is merely a symptom of the greater problem, the problem of man’s rebellion against a holy God.
 Man’s rejection of the person of God, who he is and what he requires of his creation, his active suppression of the truth, like trying to hold a beach ball under water, keeps popping back up in his face.
 We need to point this out, and call the rebel to repentence and faith in Christ,

 …in whom are hidden all the treasures of wisdom and knowledge.
 (Colossians 2:3, ESV)